ifrh/Ostfalia-Proforma-Praktomat/README.md

+*Version 4.6.0 (work in progress) may not be fully compatible with Moodle Plugin 2.2.0.*

 This is the source distribution of Ostfalia-Praktomat, a programming course manager which can also be used as a simple grading backend for different programming languages.